KamilleModules/Ekom/doc/models/cart-info.md

             - linePrice: string, the (formatted) line price to display, based on ekom modules internal rules
             - linePriceWithTax: string, the (formatted) line price with tax to display
             - linePriceWithoutTax: string, the (formatted) line price without tax to display

-            - cartTotal: string, the (formatted) cart total (see ekom order model II for more details)
-            - totalSaving: string, the negative formatted amount of saving made by coupons's cart discounts on the linesTotalWithTax target (see ekom order model II for more details).
-            - hasCoupons: bool, whether or not this cart contains coupons
-            - coupons: array containing the details of the coupon discounts applied to the cart The array can have two forms: one if it's erroneous (i.e. an internal problem occurred), and one if it's successful.
-                                The erroneous form has the following structure:
-                                    - error: 1

-                                The successful form is an array of couponDetail.
-                                Each couponDetail is an array with the following structure:

-                                    - code: string, the coupon code
-                                    - label: string, the coupon label
-                                    - saving: the negative formatted amount of saving for the ensemble of the discounts for this coupon
-                                    - discounts: array of $target => discountDetails Each discountDetail is an array with the following structure:
-                                            - label: string, the discount label
-                                            - old: float, just a reference to the price BEFORE the discount was applied
-                                            - newPrice: string, the formatted price (AFTER the discount was applied)

-                                The $target can be one of the following values (see ekom order model II for more details):
-                                    - linesTotalWithTax
-                                    - linesTotalWithTaxAndShipping

             - image: str, the main image uri, in thumb format (suited for mini cart)
             - imageSmall: str, the main image uri, in small format (suited for cart)